uviclibraries/powtoon/blank-customization.md

 **Adding media**
 9. Download [this video](http://bit.ly/dsc-goat-video){:target="_blank"} to your computer, or use a video of your own.
 10. Next, select **Add video** and click **upload**
-11. From your downloaded video (or wherever you stored the video you wish to use).
+11. From your downloaded video.
 Select the video and click **open**.
 12. A message will pop up saying **video is longer than slide**, just click **trim video** to make it the same length.
 13. You have successfully uploaded your own media and created your own template.
 Customize